In conversation with JONATHAN HEPFER (Nice, France - 2011)

 When I speak about interpretation, I mean that I try to find the spirit of the person who wrote a given piece, and channel it in my performance.
 However, this was not the case for Zyklus, because Zyklus is very intellectual, you know that.
 You have many possibilities, and you must make your own composition, based on the elements of Stockhausen.

-And in the sense that I am talking about with respect to Xenakis, Constant and others, I have no interpretation in Zyklus.
+And therefore in the sense that I am talking about with respect to Xenakis, Constant and others, I have no interpretation in Zyklus.
 I simply try to play only exactly what is written.
 When he writes three F’s, he doesn’t mean two F’s.
 When he writes three P’s, he doesn’t mean two P’s.
 It’s not my approach for other music, but I spoke with Stockhausen, and he wanted that way of working: rigid and exact.

 Thanks to Xenakis, I can tell you, Jonathan, I have learned to play a better, bigger fortissimo, even when playing timpani in the opera.
 Because Xenakis always wanted the biggest sound possible.
 And in my interpretation, because he asks the performer to choose his own instruments, I tried to choose the widest spectrum possible.
 The deepest instruments to the highest.